How to Increase Your Home Value by $50,000 (Without Losing Your Mind)!

 Preserving Charm While Modernizing

-Ways to blend old and new:
+A few ways to blend old and new beautifully:

 Selling Costs to Factor In